-Long-term and heavy drug use upend neurochemical and hormone balances which throws the body into chaos.
-But being the remarkably resilient machines that they are, over time our bodies learn to compensate for these imbalances and comes to expect the substance’s presence.
+Long-term and heavy drug use upend neurochemical and hormone balances which throw the body into chaos.
+But being the remarkably resilient machines that they are, over time our bodies learn to compensate for these imbalances and come to expect the substance’s presence.
 The result of this is physical dependence.
 At this stage, we now require the substance in order to continue functioning as our bodies have become accustomed to (this also explains why some people are high functioning alcoholics).
 The biggest indicator of alcohol dependence is when you feel worse after not drinking for a few hours.

 Factors That Can Determine If You Will Experience Alcohol Withdrawal

 Unfortunately, there isn’t a simple test or even a complex method that can determine for certain if someone is going to develop withdrawal symptoms.
 What we do know, is that there are a variety of factors that are correlated with an increased or decreased likelihood of withdrawal.
-Addiction treatment coordinators will ask a variety of questions to get an idea of how mild or severe withdrawal to expect wehn an individual is admitted to their program.
+Addiction treatment coordinators will ask a variety of questions to get an idea of how mild or severe withdrawal to expect when an individual is admitted to their program.

 Your Drinking Level

 It’s pretty straightforward.
-The most impactful factors that determine to whether or not someone will develop alcohol withdrawal symptoms when they stop drinking are:
+The most impactful factors that determine whether or not someone will develop alcohol withdrawal symptoms when they stop drinking are:

 - How often they drink